The ratio of the number of properties in an area that have been

 The amount of time which any income-producing property is able to

 provide benefits to its owner.

-rather than the actual time since it was built.
-Excessive wear and
+condition, rather than the actual time since it was built.

-tear can cause a property's effective age to be greater than its
+Excessive wear and tear can cause a property's effective age to be

 The legal process whereby a government can take ownership of a